Why Translate Classical Islamic Books?

 Analysis

-Restricting access to heritage under the pretext of protection would amount to maintaining permanent dependence.
+Restricting access to the heritage under the pretext of protection would amount to maintaining a permanent dependence.
 The intellectual elevation of a community passes through direct access to the sources, even when they are demanding.

 04